peacalm/cpp-luaw/README.md

 * Get Lua values in C++
 * Set C++ values to Lua
 * Get and call Lua functions in C++
-* Bind C++ functions (also lambda, std::function or callable objects) to Lua
+* Bind C++ functions to Lua (including C function, lambda, std::function and user defined callable objects)
-* Bind C++ classes to Lua (can bind members, member functions, even overloaded member functions, etc to Lua, members's property "const" will be kept and have same behavier in Lua as it does in C++)
+* Bind C++ classes to Lua (can bind constructors, member variables and member functions, etc)
-* Bind C++ copyable objects, movable objects, raw pointer or smart pointer of objects to Lua
+* Bind C++ copyable objects, movable objects, smart pointer of objects or raw pointer of objects to Lua
-* Evaluate Lua expressions in C++ to get results
+* Evaluate Lua expressions to get results in C++
-* If a variable provider is provided, it can automatically seek variabls from provider while evaluate expressions.
+* If a variable provider is provided, it can automatically seek variables from provider while evaluating expressions in C++.

 This lib depends only on Lua:
 * Lua version >= 5.4